Yankees vs. Red Sox Player Props Betting Odds

-Player prop bet options for Gleyber Torres and others are listed when the New York Yankees host the Boston Red Sox at Yankee Stadium on Saturday at 7:35 PM ET.
+Gleyber Torres is one of the players with prop bets available when the New York Yankees and the Boston Red Sox meet at Yankee Stadium on Sunday (at 7:10 PM ET).

 Bet on this matchup or its props with BetMGM!